 Below is information on Singulair use during pregnancy that you can review and use to help you have a more insightful discussion with your health care provider.
 It is always important to discuss any health concerns and medication use during pregnancy with your health care provider.

 Montelukast and Pregnancy

-Therapeutic Effect: Singulair is indicated for the prophylaxis and chronic treatment of asthma in adults and pediatric patients 12 months of age and older.
-Singulair is also indicated for prevention or exercise-induced bronchoconstriction in patients 15 years of age and older and for the relief of symptoms of seasonal allergic rhinitis in patients 2 years of age and older and perennial allergic rhinitis in patients 6 months of age and older.
+Therapeutic Effect: Singulair is used for the prophylaxis and chronic treatment of asthma in adults as well as children age 12 months and older.
+This medication is also used for prevention as well as exercise-induced bronchoconstriction in individuals 15 years of age and older.
+It is also indicated to relieve perennial allergic rhinitis in individuals 6 months of age and older and seasonal allergic rhinitis in individuals 2 years of age and older.

 Pregnancy Safety Rating: Category: B

 Pregnancy Recommendation: There is limited human data available.
 It is most likely compatible.